-When two devices are connected together, they must agree on two important parameters: speed and duplex mode.
+When two devices connect, they need to agree on two key things: speed and duplex mode.

-Speed defines how fast data can be transmitted.
+Speed determines how fast data can be transmitted.
 Common values are 10 Mbps, 100 Mbps, 1 Gbps, or higher.

 Duplex defines how communication occurs: